The lab is led by Dr Noham Wolpe, a clinical psychiatrist and a researcher.

-My broad interest is in how mental health factors affect our actions.
+Our broad interest is in how mental health factors, such as mood and motivation, affect our everyday actions and movements.

 Our recent work (full manuscript) shows that the pre-supplementary motor area exerts inhibitory control over our voluntary action by dynamically adjusting the thresholds for making a response.